 - Are visual elements age appropriate and culturally relevant and sensitive?

 - Do visuals that show a process or series of steps have each element numbered to clearly indicate its place in the sequence?

 - Do tables have clearly labeled rows and columns and consistent alignment?
 Do charts and graphs use descriptive, clear labels and legends?

 The premise of patient-centered care relies on effective communication that helps patients understand health information and participate in shared decision-making.
 Yet, inadequate health literacy has been — and continues to be — a persistent communication barrier, hindering patients’ comprehension and marginalizing their role in care.

 One important strategy for overcoming health literacy challenges is providing patients with written information in plain language.
 Materials should be clear, concise, purposeful, logically organized, and well-designed.
 Incorporating plain language principles as part of an overall strategy to address health literacy can support efforts to engage patients in their care and empower them with knowledge to make informed decisions.

-For more resources about improving verbal and written communication with patients, see MedPro’s Checklist: Strategies to Support Patient Comprehension and Risk Resources: Health Literacy and Cultural Competence.
+For more resources about improving verbal and written communication with patients, see MedPro’s Risk Resources: Health Literacy and Cultural Competence.